 Discuss the behavior of the people in the comic – Were their actions expected?
 Unexpected?
 Appropriate?
 Inappropriate?
 And why.

 A different way I work on this skill is by filling in the dialogue bubbles with text beforehand.
 Discuss if the dialogue is appropriate or makes sense for the scene being depicted.
-Was it on topic?
+Was it on the topic?
 Was it nice or mean?
 And then fix the unexpected statements to be appropriate.

 CAUSE AND EFFECT